mbridak/not1mm/README.md

 ## Recent Changes (Polishing the Turd)

 - [24-10-24] Forgot to convert the VFO dockwidget along with the rest.
+CQ WW CW, Dupes now score 0.
 - [24-10-23] Remove duplicate marked calls in the bandmap.
 - [24-10-22] Added ESM to RAC Canada Day.
 Added French REF.
 - [24-10-21] Scaled back the hits returned from the check window from 25 to 20.
 Seems less resource hungry now.